Resources and Insights

 Object Caching (Redis/Memcached)

+Object caching stores database query results in server memory for faster retrieval.
 When a user lands on your site, WordPress typically has to execute multiple database queries to put together the page they see.
 This process can take time, especially if your site has complex queries or high traffic.

 Object caching saves the results of these queries in memory, making it possible for future requests to pull data directly from the cache instead of hitting the database again.
 The result is faster load times and a more responsive experience.